SuperMadee/MemoryIsAwesome/README.md

 ### 🎓 Experiential Memory

-Stores insights, learned skills, and procedural knowledge from past experiences.

-> 💡 **Why use Experiential Memory?** Experiential memory enables agents to learn from successes and failures, accumulate reusable skills, and improve performance over time.
-It transforms agents from stateless responders into continuously evolving systems that get better with experience.
+> **Experiential Memory** (also called Episodic or Procedural Memory) stores records of past experiences, interactions, and learned skills.
+It answers "what have I done?" and enables agents to learn from past successes and failures, accumulate skills, and improve over time.

 #### 🔤 **Token-level Experiential Memory**

+> **Token-level Experiential Memory** stores past experiences, interactions, and learned skills as explicit records (e.g., conversation logs, action trajectories, skill libraries).
+Agents retrieve relevant past experiences to inform current decisions, enabling learning from trial-and-error and skill accumulation.

 | Paper | Year | Description | Links |
 |-------|------|-------------|-------|